CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.1.2.3 Information and data medium exchange.md

 * Courier services,
 * personal courier and
 * personal handover.
 It is advisable for a public authority or a company to keep a list of appropriate shipping methods proposed for different media and their protection needs.
-This not only makes it easier for employees to choose from the best possible price-performance ratio, but also for optimum safety.
+This not only makes it easier for employees to choose from the best possible price / quality ratio, but also for optimum safety.
 This list should cover at least the following aspects:

 * average transport time of the shipping method or the courier
 * Reliability of the shipping method or the courier